 The Balancing Life Domains© Masterclass is exclusive to The Complete Life Navigation© Masterclass Series, our comprehensive positive psychology certification program.
 As such, it can only be accessed by joining Life Navigation© and cannot be purchased as a stand-alone masterclass.

-In addition to our Balancing Life Domains Masterclass, we also have several tools in our Positive Psychology Toolkit© that can help us learn to balance life domains effectively.
+In addition to our Balancing Life Domains Masterclass, we also have several free worksheets that can help you or your clients learn to balance life domains effectively.

 - 17 Positive Psychology Exercises